postmanlabs/labs-docs/v6/postman/collection_runs/command_line_integration_with_newman.md

 3. Publish your reporter using `npm publish`, or use your reporter locally [see usage instructions][7].

 Scoped reporter package names like `@myorg/newman-reporter-<name>` are also supported.
-Working reporter examples can be found in [working reporter examples][8].
+You can find working reporter examples  in [working reporter examples][8].

 #### Using custom reporters
 In order to use the custom reporter, it will have to be installed first.
 For instance, to use the [Newman teamcity reporter][9]: